What Makes Stimulants Addictive?

 The Chemistry of Addiction

 Stimulants, such as amphetamines and cocaine, exert their effects by increasing the levels of certain neurotransmitters, namely dopamine, norepinephrine, and serotonin, in the brain.
 These neurotransmitters play a vital role in regulating pleasure, mood, and motivation.
-By enhancing the release and inhibiting the reuptake of these neurotransmitters, stimulants produce a euphoric and energizing effect.
+By enhancing the release and inhibiting the re-uptake of these neurotransmitters, stimulants produce a euphoric and energizing effect.

 Reward Pathway